 I try to grill some kind of BBQ Seafood once a week.
 Grilling seafood is easier than you think.
 Once you try it, you will be hooked!
 I always stop by the seafood counter at my local market to see what the “catch of the day” is.
 Salmon is usually my choice.
 It is available year-round in most markets and you can buy whole cross steaks with boneless or boneless steaks.
 Salmon can be seasoned with a wide variety of spices or massages.
 That’s what I like best about that.
 One day I will marinate the steaks in a teriyaki recipe, and the next time, I will make a simple salt and pepper with lemon butter sauce.
+On the off chance that you are looking for your first time flame broil or you are searching for a swap for your old barbecue or smoker, it’s brilliant to look at traeger grills reviews prior to settling on a decision.

 Many recipes require that your fish be “peeled” or “skinless,” which is fine if you’re baking it, for example, and you don’t have to worry too much about it.
 But grilling is something of an “action” cooking method where you may have to interact a bit more with your food to cook it to perfection.
 To prevent fillets from falling apart when you move them, consider leaving the skin on the fish (if so) when you grill it.
 Helps keep fish together in one piece.
 Or better yet, eat it!
 Some fish like trout or mackerel have thin skin that turns deliciously crisp when grilled.
 Harder-skinned fish such as salmon and halibut are better without their skin.
 You can gently remove the skin from the fish when it has finished cooking.